actor-framework/actor-framework.github.io/_posts/2019-04-24-spotlight-lumicks.md

 CAF would be, what would you have in mind?

-__Lumicks Team__: One feature that would really help us as a team is better tooling to understand message flows, for example to visual the flow of messages between actors.
+__Lumicks Team__: One feature that would really help us as a team is better tooling to understand message flows, for example to visualize the flow of messages between actors.
 It would help not only to debug issues during development but also to optimise performance.
 We are also particularly interested in the possibilities of the new streaming API, so seeing that move out of its experimental state would also be great!

 __CAF Team__: Thank you very much for this interview!
 We wish you and your team all the great success in helping scientists around the world to